 The Chairman is responsible for the leadership of the Board and controls the orderly and effective functioning of the Board.
 He ensures that all Directors receive sufficient relevant information on financial and non-financial matters to enable them to participate actively in Board discussions.
-His role includes: (Cont'd)
+His role includes:

-- ensuring accurate and timely information, in particular about the performance of the Company, is furnished to Board members; - promoting good corporate governance standards within the Group; - leading efforts to address the Board's developmental needs; and - chairing of board meetings and general meetings, and ensuring a smooth, open and constructive dialogue between the Board and the shareholders.
+- providing strategic direction and leadership to executive management; - leading the Board effectively on all aspects of its role; - ensuring that appropriate procedures are in place to govern the Board's operations; - setting the agenda, style and tone of Board deliberations, facilitating effective review, analysis, discussions and contributions by each director with sufficient time allocated for discussion of complex and contentious issues, encouraging constructive debate so as to enable a sound decision making process; - ensuring accurate and timely information, in particular about the performance of the Company, is furnished to Board members; - promoting good corporate governance standards within the Group; - leading efforts to address the Board's developmental needs; and - chairing of board meetings and general meetings, and ensuring a smooth, open and constructive dialogue between the Board and the shareholders.